infogulch/uniq/README.md

 Output: `[1 2 3 4 5 6 7 8 9]`

+The unique functions return the length of the unique portion of the collection, and using the return value as the start or end index in a slice operation (as in the example above) makes it easy to get the result you need when using slices.

+*Why use this instead of a map?* uniq doesn't need extra memory.
+If you're sorting already or the result needs to be sorted uniq is faster.
+Uniq is much easier to use and implement in your code, and more easily extended.

+*Why use a sort.Interface?* Because the algorithms require the data be sorted beforehand anyway, so you don't have to have to implement anything else, and because they don't need any more. `Uniq` is O(n) and probably couldn't be much faster even considering the sort step without using more memory. `Stable` is slower and I've considered extending the interface to support copying elements to a duplicates buffer but nobody has expressed a need.

+--
 #### Index
 * [func Uniq(data Interface) int](#func-uniq)
 * [func Stable(data Interface) int](#func-stable)